KDE/documentation-develop-kde-org/content/docs/plasma/theme/theme-details.md

 ##  Theming Application Icons in the System Tray

-Applications that use a function called setIconByName can have their icon in the system tray themed.
+Applications that use a function called `setIconByName` can have their icon in the system tray themed.
 Applications can have more than one icon (for example Konversation flashes between two different icons to highlight when your username is mentioned and Kpackagekit changes it's icon depending on the status of it's upgrade / installs).
-Theming these icons requires firstly that an application has been coded to use setIconByName, and secondly that you call your SVG object by the same name (use Ctrl+Shift-O in Inkscape).
-Then you can just put your .svg in {{path|share/plasma/desktoptheme/[themename]/icons}}.
+Theming these icons requires firstly that an application has been coded to use `setIconByName`, and secondly that you call your SVG object by the same name (use `Ctrl+Shift-O` in Inkscape).
+Then you can just put your .svg in `share/plasma/desktoptheme/[themename]/icons`.

 The following is an attempt to list known icon names that may be themed by this method.
 Please add any other known icon names and the object ID here to help other people making themes: